graphicnapkin/Google-Workspace-AppsScript-Utilities/GASM/README.md

 # Other Thoughts

-This project is likely only useful for Google WOrkspace / GCP Administrators.
+This project is likely only useful for Google Workspace / GCP Administrators.
 I chose not to make this a public Library and my reasoning for this was I feel most security organizations that would find this useful would likely also have a requirement to "self host" to ensure full control of the codebase.
 This may change in the future.